Regional accents of English: South Africa

-Black, Indian and Coloured students educated in former Model C schools or at formerly white tertiary institutions will generally adopt a similar accent to their white English-home-language speaking classmates.
-Code-switching and the "Cape Flats" accent are becoming popular among white learners in public schools within Cape Town.
+Black, Indian, and Coloured students educated in former Model C schools or at formerly White tertiary institutions will generally adopt a similar accent to their White English-home-language speaking classmates.
+Code-switching and the "Cape Flats" accent are becoming popular among White learners in public schools within Cape Town.

-South African accents also vary between major cities (particularly Cape Town, Durban and Johannesburg) and provinces (regions).
-Accent variation is also observed within respective cities—for instance, Johannesburg, where the northern suburbs (Parkview, Parkwood, Parktown North, Saxonwold, etc.) tend to be less strongly influenced by Afrikaans.
+South African accents vary between major cities, particularly Cape Town, Durban, and Johannesburg, and provinces (regions).
+Accent variation is observed within respective cities—for instance, Johannesburg, where the northern suburbs (Parkview, Parkwood, Parktown North, Saxonwold, etc.) tend to be less strongly influenced by Afrikaans.
 These suburbs are more affluent and populated by individuals with tertiary education and higher incomes.

 The accents of native English speakers from the southern suburbs (Rosettenville, Turffontein, etc.) tend to be more strongly influenced by Afrikaans.
 These suburbs are populated by tradesmen and factory workers, with lower incomes.
 The extent of Afrikaans influence is explained by the fact that Afrikaans urbanisation would historically have been from failed marginal farms or failing economies in rural towns, into the southern and western suburbs of Johannesburg.

-The western suburbs of Johannesburg (Newlands, Triomf, which has now reverted to its old name Sophiatown, Westdene, etc.) are predominantly Afrikaans speaking.
-In a similar fashion, people from predominantly or traditionally Jewish areas in the Johannesburg area (such as Sandton, Linksfield or Victory Park) may have accents influenced by Yiddish or Hebrew ancestry.
+The western suburbs of Johannesburg (Newlands, Triomf, which has now reverted to its old name Sophiatown, Westdene, etc.) are predominantly Afrikaans-speaking.
+In a similar fashion, people from predominantly or traditionally Jewish areas in the Johannesburg area (such as Sandton, Linksfield, and Victory Park) may have accents influenced by Yiddish or Hebrew ancestry.

-South African English accent, across the spectrum, is non-rhotic.
+South African English accents, across the spectrum, are non-rhotic.